 stop FEAR and SELFISHNESS

-from continuing to sabotage your organization's changes, leadership, and development efforts?
+from continuing to sabotage your organization's changes and leadership?

 What to do before conducting another change program?

 . . . and ensure a successful ROI on your next initiative?

 The secret lay buried in a 700-year-old Samurai text